Lin8x/puzz1e/README.md

 Feel free to solve, I'd be glad to see that you reached the end!

-Hints for parts you may be stuck on: Its not Base64, {Hash} Comment Section of 3301, and Replace W with S.
+Hints for parts you may be stuck on: Its not Base64, {Hash} Comment Section of 3301 by Lemino, and Replace W with S.

 ## How To Solve.